The Marine Biologist Magazine

 CALL FOR CONTENT!

-We are seeking content for the April 2024 edition of the magazine.
-We are looking for articles based on current scientific research, marine policy, careers, and education.
-Opinion pieces, letters, art, and fiction are welcome as are reviews of relevant books, movies, and podcasts.
-The deadline for submissions is 26 January 2024.
 We welcome contributions from people at any stage of their marine biology journey.
-Please see the Submissions guidelines (click on ‘Submit an article’ on the magazine website) or contact the Editor@mba.ac.uk for further information.
+Please see the Submissions guidelines (click on ‘Submit an article’ below) or contact the editor: editor@mba.ac.uk for further information.

 The Marine Biologist Podcast